Electrical Fires & Home Insurance: What You Need to Know

+Electrical Fires & Home Insurance: What You Need to Know

 Blamed on everything from clothes dryers to extension cords, electrical fires cause heartache and headaches for thousands of Americans every year.

 Electrical failures or malfunctions were listed as factors in an estimated 46,500 home fires reported to U.S. fire departments in 2010, according to a report issued in January 2012 by the National Fire Protection Association.

 In 2010, the price tag for property damage caused by home electrical fires came to a hefty $1.5 billion, according to the report.
 Overall, electrical fires accounted for 13 percent of reported home fires in 2010.

 While damage from an electrical fire can add up quickly, most homeowner’s insurance policies provide substantial coverage for the losses.
 Compared with insurance for other threats such as floods and hurricanes, “fire is still the one you have the broadest protection for,” says Amy Bach, executive director of United Policyholders, a nonprofit organization that educates consumers about insurance.
 You’ll also want to find out what is covered by your home insurance in a fire.

-Here are six things you need to know about electrical fires and home insurance.
+Here are six things you need to know about electrical fires and home insurance policies.

 1. Document the damage.